lban2049/tokio/.aigne/doc-smith/docs/api-sync.md

 ## Runtime Compatibility

-All synchronization primitives in this module are runtime-agnostic and can be used with different Tokio runtimes or even non-Tokio runtimes.
-When used within a Tokio runtime, they participate in cooperative scheduling to prevent task starvation.
-Note that methods with a `_timeout` suffix require access to the Tokio timer and are not runtime-agnostic.
+All synchronization primitives provided in this module are runtime agnostic.
+You can freely move them between different instances of the Tokio runtime or even use them from non-Tokio runtimes.

+When used in a Tokio runtime, these primitives participate in [cooperative scheduling](https://docs.rs/tokio/latest/tokio/task/index.html#cooperative-scheduling) to avoid starvation.
+This feature does not apply when used from non-Tokio runtimes.

+An exception is methods ending in `_timeout`, which are not runtime agnostic because they require access to the Tokio timer.